Wayfair Inc. (NYSE:W) CFO Michael D. Fleisher Sells 750 Shares

-Wayfair Inc. (NYSE:W) CFO Michael D. Fleisher sold 750 shares of the business’s stock in a transaction dated Monday, November 15th.
-The stock was sold at an average price of $251.97, for a total transaction of $188,977.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Wayfair Inc. (NYSE:W) CFO Michael D. Fleisher sold 750 shares of the stock in a transaction on Friday, November 12th.
+The shares were sold at an average price of $244.10, for a total value of $183,075.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

-Wayfair (NYSE:W) last released its quarterly earnings data on Thursday, November 4th.
-The company reported $0.14 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.01 by $0.13.
-Wayfair had a net margin of 0.67% and a negative return on equity of 10.52%.
-The firm had revenue of $3.12 billion for the quarter, compared to the consensus estimate of $3.24 billion.
-During the same period last year, the firm earned $1.80 earnings per share.
-The company’s quarterly revenue was down 18.7% on a year-over-year basis.
-As a group, analysts expect that Wayfair Inc. will post -0.83 earnings per share for the current fiscal year.
+Wayfair (NYSE:W) last issued its earnings results on Thursday, November 4th.
+The company reported $0.14 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.01 by $0.13.
+The company had revenue of $3.12 billion during the quarter, compared to the consensus estimate of $3.24 billion.
+Wayfair had a negative return on equity of 10.52% and a net margin of 0.67%.
+The firm’s revenue for the quarter was down 18.7% compared to the same quarter last year.
+During the same period last year, the business posted $1.80 EPS.
+On average, equities analysts forecast that Wayfair Inc. will post -0.83 earnings per share for the current year.

-A number of research firms have recently weighed in on W. Barclays reduced their target price on shares of Wayfair from $337.00 to $301.00 and set an “equal weight” rating on the stock in a report on Monday, November 8th.
-Citigroup reduced their target price on shares of Wayfair from $225.00 to $200.00 and set a “sell” rating on the stock in a report on Monday, November 8th.
-Argus downgraded shares of Wayfair from a “buy” rating to a “hold” rating in a report on Monday.
-DA Davidson cut their price target on shares of Wayfair from $415.00 to $360.00 and set a “buy” rating on the stock in a report on Friday, November 5th.
-Finally, Credit Suisse Group cut their price target on shares of Wayfair from $380.00 to $321.00 and set an “outperform” rating on the stock in a report on Monday, November 1st.
-Four equities research analysts have rated the stock with a sell rating, six have given a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat, Wayfair currently has an average rating of “Hold” and a consensus price target of $302.58.
+Several institutional investors and hedge funds have recently modified their holdings of W. Captrust Financial Advisors grew its stake in shares of Wayfair by 165.0% in the 1st quarter.
+Captrust Financial Advisors now owns 697 shares of the company’s stock valued at $219,000 after buying an additional 434 shares during the period.
+Great West Life Assurance Co.
+Can grew its stake in shares of Wayfair by 7.8% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 40,203 shares of the company’s stock valued at $12,584,000 after buying an additional 2,895 shares during the period.
+Ameritas Investment Company LLC acquired a new stake in shares of Wayfair in the 1st quarter valued at about $51,000.
+Gotham Asset Management LLC boosted its stake in Wayfair by 218.0% during the 1st quarter.
+Gotham Asset Management LLC now owns 2,830 shares of the company’s stock valued at $891,000 after purchasing an additional 1,940 shares during the last quarter.
+Finally, FORA Capital LLC acquired a new position in Wayfair during the 1st quarter valued at about $2,127,000.
+Institutional investors own 83.90% of the company’s stock.

 About Wayfair